Worm bins are a simple way to compost food scraps. Learn about some of the nuances and worm bin problems facing beginners and how to fix them.

-The New Worm Bin
+My First Worm Bin

-My brother took an 18-20 gallon plastic tote with a lid (like this one), drilled 2 holes per side, and called it a worm bin.
-Man, I’m glad we didn’t have to do that for ourselves, LOL!
+Worm bins can be built from a variety of materials or containers.
+My brother took an 18 gallon plastic tote with a lid (like this one), drilled 2 holes per side, and called it a worm bin.
+Man, I’m glad I didn’t have to do that myself, LOL!

-Filling the Container
+Filling the Worm Bin Container

 It was now time to add bedding and food to the bin.
 This is the part where there are all kinds of theories about what works best.
 What we did was shred a bunch of newspaper and cardboard and use a spray bottle to moisten it down with water.

 You don’t want it dripping wet, but if the newspaper/cardboard isn’t moistened enough, it will wick moisture from everything around it, including the poor wormies, which could become dehydrated and in extreme cases, die.
 No pressure!